 Find photos here: Gallery "Biodiversity Hotspot"

 According to our most recent data update from 2020, 3,431 hydropower plants (also including small hydropower plants (SHPP) with a capacity of 0-1MW) are projected to be built across the project region in the next years, on top of 1480 existing ones and 108 under construction.
 This is how it would look like on a map:

 Many countries plan excessive damming of all their rivers.
-After already having completed many new dams, Macedonia intends to construct another 153 dams (with another 22 currently under construction) while Albania plans to build another 305 hydropower plants (with an additional 81 already under construction).
-Serbia even has 826 projects in the pipeline, Serbia as many as 824.
+After already having completed many new dams, North Macedonia intends to construct another 193 dams (with another 12 currently under construction) while Albania plans to build another 410 hydropower plants (with an additional 24 already under construction).
+Bosnia and Herzegovina has 390 projects in the pipeline, Serbia as many as 824.
 The gold rush atmosphere that has emerged in the hydropower sector in recent years needs to be significantly revised if we want to preserve our European riverine heritage in the future.

 We want to save the unique rivers of the Balkans by preserving the most valuable streams and stretches with regard to ecology and biodiversity.
 They shall be preserved for the benefit of nature, biodiversity, and of the people for whom these rivers have a deep symbolic and cultural meaning, as well as for those coming from farer distance seeking to experience the last untouched rivers in Europe.
 We believe that the economic future of the Balkan countries can be more sustainably stimulated by conserving their natural treasures and keeping their potential for sustainable socio-economic development available for future generations.